1. About amitriptyline for pain and migraine

 - hallucinogens like LSD

-- novel psychoactive substances (which used to be known as legal highs) like mephedrone
+- novel psychoactive substances (previously called "legal highs") like mephedrone

-Amitriptyline hasn't been properly tested with recreational drugs.
+Amitriptyline has not been properly tested with recreational drugs.
 Talk to your doctor if you think you might use recreational drugs while taking amitriptyline.